charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 ### Understanding the Resources

 Following the upstream docs for [keystone-auth][], the admin should deploy `keystone-auth`.
-The follow components are key for authentication and authorization.
+The following components are key for authentication and authorisation.

 * `Secret/keystone-auth-certs`
   * provides the TLS cert/key pair for serving the `keystone-auth` webhook service
   * provides the TLS ca cert for contacting keystone (if necessary)
 * `ConfigMap/k8s-auth-policy` or `ConfigMap/keystone-sync-policy`
-  * Configuration for the deployment which translates keystone users/roles into kubernetes users/roles
+  * Configuration for the deployment which translates Keystone users/roles into Kubernetes users/roles
 * `Deployment/k8s-keystone-auth`
   * defines the PODs backing this service
   * defines the image used in the service
   * defines the secrets for the service
   * defines the configuration for the service
-    * the `sync-configmap-name` for keystone auth, and kubernetes-rbac for authorization
+    * the `sync-configmap-name` for `keystone-auth`, and `kubernetes-rbac` for authorisation
-    * the `policy-configmap-name` for keystone auth and keystone roles
+    * the `policy-configmap-name` for `keystone-auth` and Keystone roles
 * `ServiceAccount/k8s-keystone`, `ClusterRole/k8s-keystone-auth` and `ClusterRoleBinding/k8s-keystone-auth`
   * RBAC rules applied to the deployment to access the cluster `ConfigMap`
 * `Service/k8s-keystone-auth-service`